 - Is your pain more severe on one side?

-If you answered yes to any of these questions you may have one leg shorter than the other one.
+If you answered yes to any of these questions you may have a leg length discrepancy.

 Plantar Fasciitis, Heel Spurs, and Achilles Tendonitis